-I come from a large quirky family of addictive and codependent personalities that bred what seems like nothing but toxic relationships; relationships that ultimately did more to harm our mental, physical and emotional well-being than good.
+I come from a large quirky family of addictive and codependent personalities that bred what seems like nothing but toxic relationships; relationships that ultimately did more to harm our mental, physical and emotional well-being than good (7 Basic Signs of a Toxic Relationship).
 I’ve never really considered us “dysfunctional” because we actually functioned quite well as long as everyone did their job and played their role.
 That job or role always being to pacify and enable the person with issues by protecting them from reality or the consequences of their actions.
 It looks a little something like this:

 - Partner drinks up the rent money.
 You work more hours to make up the difference.
 Partner complains to you about lack of quality time and drinks some more.
 You feel worse.

 - Mom beats brother.
 You are a “perfect princess” so mom won’t be mad and hit brother anymore.
 Brother hates you anyway.
 You feel worse.

 - Child gets in trouble at school.
 Mom blames herself for working too much and cuts her hours at work to spend more time with the child.
 Child thinks you suck because you can’t afford to buy them a new set of Dre Beats.You feel worse.